apache/cordova-docs/www/docs/en/dev/guide/platforms/windows/index.md

 }
 ```

-There is also support to mix and match command line arguments and parameters in build.json file.
+There is also support to mix and match command line arguments and parameters in `build.json` file.
 Values from the command line arguments will get precedence.

 ### Creating a certificate key

 Signing is required for distributing and installing Windows Store apps.
 This process is normally handled by Visual Studio when you deploy a package for release.
 To do this without Visual Studio we need to create our own certificates.
-[This](https://msdn.microsoft.com/en-us/library/windows/desktop/jj835832(v=vs.85).aspx) article has instructions on how to do that.
+[This article](https://msdn.microsoft.com/en-us/library/windows/desktop/jj835832(v=vs.85).aspx) has instructions on how to do that.

-Once you have the pfx file created and provided to build.json file, you might get the following error: "The key file may be password protected.
+Once you have the `.pfx` file created and provided to `build.json` file, you might get the following error: "The key file may be password protected.
 To correct this, try to import the certificate manually into the current user's personal certificate  store.".
 In order to import it you have to use [certutil][2] from an admin prompt:

 `certutil -user -p PASSWORD -importPFX FakeCorp.com.pfx`